Japanese Buddhist pantheon: Five Wisdom Buddhas

-The five Wisdom Buddhas (五仏) are centered around Vairocana (Japanese: Dainichi Nyorai, 大日如来), the supreme Buddha.
+The five Wisdom Buddhas (五仏) are centered around Mahāvairocana (Japanese: Dainichi Nyorai, 大日如来), the supreme Buddha.
 Each of the four remaining Buddhas occupies a fixed cardinal point.
 Each of them is a manifestation of Buddhahood, and each is active in a different world-period, in which they manifest themselves among Bodhisattvas and humans.
 An enlightened being is one who embodies the qualities of the five Buddha Families, or the five Wisdom Buddhas, and in doing so has shed the negative emotions which cause pain and suffering throughout life.
 These five key emotions are known as “disturbing” emotions and they include: attachment, anger, ignorance, pride, and envy.
 When these emotions are exercised they cause ourselves and others around us harm and suffering and can potentially cause a lower level reincarnation in the next life.
 Therefore, by eliminating these emotions allow one to attain enlightenment by recognizing and becoming one with the five Wisdom Buddha.

 The five Wisdom Buddhas, guarded by four Great Diamond Bodhisattvas at the corners.
 The Buddha at the front is at the South and is Ratnasambhava.